 Aggressive and defensive driving is also critical for a motorcycle rider.
-Keeping eye contact with other vehicles as you take your turn in a right-of-way (ROW) situation is proper and will assure the driver of the other vehicle will acknowledge your ROW.
-There is a level of preemption that a good motorcycle rider does every time s/he gets on his or her bike.
+Keeping eye contact with other vehicles as you take your turn in a right-of-way (ROW) situation is proper and will assure that the driver of the other vehicle will acknowledge your ROW.
+There is a level of preemption that a good motorcycle rider has every time s/he gets on his or her bike.

 Do what you can to be visible, make eye contact, keep focused, be aware, and stay within your limits.

 What To Do If You Are Involved in a Motorcycle or Scooter Accident

 - Call 911.
 Get medical assistance .
 Even if you don’t feel injured, you could be in shock or your injuries might not be readily apparent.

 - Report.
 Make sure that police take a detailed report.

 - Document.
 Get information like drivers license information, insurance and license plate information, and a description of the driver and vehicle.